lts-hmms/movie_api/README.md

 <h1 align="center">Welcome to the "mequal API"</h1>

-> The server-sice component of a movies web application.
+> The server-side component of a movies web application.
 It provides users with access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.

 ## Description